The Lord's Prayer

 If He were all knowing and all powerful, but was not pure Love, God would be terrifying.
 We would never know if we were going to get a kiss or an ill–tempered slap or a spiteful pinch just for the heck of it.
 One slap and we'd be goners.
 The same goes for the pinch.

 God has the character that fits Him to be God, the ruler of the whole Universe, and all other universes.
-Okay, so people might put us in prison for our faith, and torture us, tear our hearts out and stomp on them, but they can never take away from us the fact that our Daddy loves us, will never let us be subjected to more than what we can bear, and that any pain He allows us to suffer to demonstrate that the devil is dirty rotter who is not fit to rule, is going to be compensated for millions of times over in Heaven.
+Okay, so people might put us in prison for our faith, and torture us, tear our hearts out and stomp on them, but they can never take away from us the fact that our Daddy loves us, and will never let us be subjected to suffering beyond our strength to maintain our faith in His goodness.
+Any pain He allows us to suffer, to demonstrate that the devil is dirty rotter who is not fit to rule, is going to be compensated for millions of times over in Heaven.
 He is that kind of a Daddy.

 To put it in earthly terms, child of God, let's say your Dad is a billionaire, keeping in mind that after life's trials are over, the rewards are given in Heaven.
 You are walking to school one day, not chauffeured because your Dad cares about your health and knows you need to get exercise, and a bully (satan) comes along, slaps you across the face, says your Dad is a crook, and calls you bad names.
 Your bodyguard has instructions to not interfere, unless it looks like you are going to be seriously damaged, because Dad wants you to learn to stick up for yourself.